PepeuCps/Hadi/README.md

 		/** for delete */
 		dao.delete_by_primary(b1);

-5. You could find all the example codes from demo project.
+5. You could find all the example codes from demo project or if you have any quaestions send a e-mail to hadiormdev@gmail.com.

 # Hadi (Portuguese Version)